 The IRS has established ranges for the amount of itemized deductions based on a taxpayer’s income.
 Deductions that exceed the statistical “norm” for a given state and region may be red-flagged for a closer look.

-This doesn’t mean you shouldn’t take legitimate deductions.
-Your deductions could exceed the IRS range due to high medical expenses and large charitable contributions.
-Take all valid tax deductions — just be sure you keep your backup documentation.
+This doesn’t mean you shouldn’t take legitimate deductions to improve your tax refund.
+Your deductions could legitimately exceed the IRS range due to high medical expenses and large charitable contributions.
+Take all valid tax deductions — from the earned income tax credit to the qualified business income deduction, if they apply to you.
+Just be sure you keep your backup documentation for any deductions you do claim.
+A tax attorney can help a lot with this step.

-The IRS believes that the vast amount of underreported income occurs among the self-employed.
-Self-employed taxpayers are audited by the IRS far more frequently than those who receive a W-2 for wages.
+If you work for yourself, you automatically have a higher audit risk.
+That’s because the IRS believes that the vast amount of underreported income occurs among the self-employed.
+Self-employed taxpayers and small business owners are audited by the IRS far more frequently than those who receive a W-2 for wages to help ensure that they report income correctly on their returns.

 People who are employed by others and receive W-2 income but also run a business that reports a loss are especially high on the IRS radar screen.
 You’ll need to be able to prove you’re operating a business with the intention of earning a profit and not just trying to write off the expenses of a hobby.
 You’ll need to be able to pass both the “passive loss” and “hobby loss” rules in order for the deductions to stick.